-- Continue maintaining and adaptively reusing existing buildings that contribute to the essential character of the area. - Implement higher quality transit service on San Pedro Avenue and Cypress Streets if recommended by VIA, and associated transit-supportive zoning. - Concentrated mixed-use commercial nodes should be supported in the vicinity of San Pedro Avenue and Cypress Street. - Rezone to support more dwellings and mixed-use commercial nodes. - Amend the unified development code to support a better public realm. - Consistent with the Midtown future land use plan, zoning code and map changes in the vicinity of VIA's planned Rapid Transit Corridors station areas should follow guidance provided by the: - SA Corridors Plan - VIA Strategic Plan for Transit Station Areas in the Greater San Antonio Region - VIA Guide to Transit Supportive Land Use - Create shared parking as part of larger catalytic mixed-use projects. - Complete a Neighborhood Improvements Bond project on one of the eligible properties. - Implement the near term multimodal improvement recommendations from the SA Tomorrow Multimodal Transportation Plan, and complete a transformative multimodal street project as part of a 2022 Bond or as part of implementing higher quality transit service. - Mixed-use redevelopment is encouraged to include affordable housing and space for existing uses valued by area residents, such as social services, budget dining, and a pharmacy.
+- Continue maintaining and adaptively reusing existing buildings that contribute to the essential character of the area. - Implement higher quality transit service on San Pedro Avenue and Cypress Streets if recommended by VIA, and associated transit-supportive zoning. - Concentrated mixed-use commercial nodes should be supported in the vicinity of San Pedro Avenue and Cypress Street. - Rezone to support more dwellings and mixed-use commercial nodes. - Amend the unified development code to support a better public realm. - Consistent with the Midtown future land use plan, zoning code and map changes in the vicinity of VIA's planned Rapid Transit Corridors station areas should follow guidance provided by the: - SA Corridors Strategic Framework Plan - VIA Strategic Plan for Transit Station Areas in the Greater San Antonio Region - VIA Guide to Transit Supportive Land Use - Create shared parking as part of larger catalytic mixed-use projects. - Complete a Neighborhood Improvements Bond project on one of the eligible properties. - Implement the near term multimodal improvement recommendations from the SA Tomorrow Multimodal Transportation Plan, and complete a transformative multimodal street project as part of a 2022 Bond or as part of implementing higher quality transit service. - Mixed-use redevelopment is encouraged to include affordable housing and space for existing uses valued by area residents, such as social services, budget dining, and a pharmacy. - Support existing and new businesses and organizations that serve as gathering places for Mexican American, Lesbian, Gay, Bisexual, Transgender, Queer, Plus, and other cultures.